1. Purpose

 • Food or snacks

-• Laminated note board and dry erase marker for NBME exams
+• Laminated note board and dry erase marker (NBME exams)

 • (3i) Disputing Exam Scoring

-1. (3i.1) Students who feel there is an error in their exam score may request a review of the grade assigned in writing to the Course Chair within 14 days of grade submission.
+1. (3i.1) Students may request a review of their exam score by submitting a written request to the Course Chair within 14 days of grade posting

-3. (3i.3) Per UCLA Academic Senate regulations, only the course instructor of record has the responsibility and right to determine and assign a final grade.
-A student who decides to file a grading complaint should provide written documentation to support their claim that a grade was assigned for other than academic reasons.
+3. (3i.3) Per UCLA Academic Senate policy, only the instructor of record may assign final grades.
+Students disputing a grade must provide written evidence that the grade was assigned for non-academic reasons.

 • (3j) Examination Retake Policy